Trade Union and Labour Relations (Consolidation) Act 1992: Part IV, Industrial relations

 Chapter I, sections 178 to 187, involves the ground rules for collective bargaining.
 Section 179 provides that a collective agreement is deemed to be not legally enforceable unless it is in writing and contains an explicit provision asserting that it should be legally enforceable.
 This reflects the tradition in British industrial relations policy of legal abstentionism from workplace disputes.

 Section 186 states that a trade union recognition requirement in a contract for the supply of goods or services is void.
 This clause was added to the bill in the House of Lords in response to local authority practices, specifically in East Kilbride District Council, obliging their contractors to recognise and negotiate with trade unions.

-Section Chapter II, sections 188 to 196 sets out the procedures that an employer must follow if there are known to be a possibility of many redundancies in the workplace.
+Chapter II, sections 188 to 196 sets out the procedures that an employer must follow if there are known to be a possibility of many redundancies in the workplace.
 The duty of an employer is to inform and consult with the union (or if there is no union, elected representatives of the employees) with a view to minimising potential redundancies and ameliorating the effects on the workforce.
 The duty to consult arises at a minimum of 90 days before the redundancies are contemplated, if there would be over 100 employees dismissed.
 If the number is under 100, but over 20, then the employer must begin consultations 30 days before.
 There is no duty for collective consultation if the number of redundancies would be under 20 people, though an employer will still be bound by provisions in the employees' individual contracts, and the duty to give reasonable notice in ERA 1996 section 86.
 If redundancies are unforeseeable, when consultation could not be reasonably done in time, then section 188(7) absolves the employer of the need to pay compensation.
 Otherwise, failure to properly consult means the employer must pay one week's wages to each employee for each week missed.

 Chapters III and IV, sections 199 to 218, set out the functions of the Advisory, Conciliation and Arbitration Service (ACAS) and its power to issue codes of practice.